 Enjoy the fresh taste of local produce at all of the restaurants and cafes or try our own Eden Ale, brewed with St Austell Brewery.
 Cool down with a Cornish ice cream or take home a tempting treat from the Shop.

-j) Ice skating with a wheelchair
+i) Ice skating with a wheelchair

 When our ice rink is open during the winter we welcome manual wheelchair users on it.
-Find out more on our ice skating page.

 We are always looking for feedback, good or bad, on the service and experience that we provide.
 Please take the time to let us know about your visit, what worked and what could work better.
-You might also like to leave feedback on the Rough Guide to Accessible Britain website.

 "Fantastic feedback from visitors [to Eden], saying everything is thought through from start to finish."